-OVERDRAFT SETTINGS Standard Overdraft Auto-Decline Transactions such as: • Checks • ACH transactions • Payments using the USAA Pay Bills service • Recurring debit card transactions We may elect to pay the item, at our discretion, causing an overdraft.
+TYPES OF TRANSACTIONS OVERDRAFT SETTINGS TTPES OF TRANSACTIONS Standard Overdraft Auto-Decline Transactions such as: • Checks • ACH transactions • Payments using the USAA Pay Bills service • Recurring debit card transactions We may elect to pay the item, at our discretion, causing an overdraft.
 Overdraft Fees may apply.
 See the Account and Service Fee Schedule for details.
-If we do not pay the item, we decline or return the item unpaid.
+If we do not pay the item , we decline or return the item unpaid.
 Overdraft Fees do not apply.
 We decline or return the item unpaid.
 Overdraft Fees do not apply.
-ONS Everyday (one-time) debit card purchases ATM withdrawals Zelle® transactions We decline the debit card / Overdraft Fee s ATM / Zelle® authorization. s do not apply.
-TYPES OF TRANSACTIONS Transactions we do not decline or return, including (but not limited to): • Transfers between FSB checking and savings accounts • FSB fees • Debit card, ATM and Zelle® transactions that were previously authorized when your account had a positive Available Balance, but are later presented to us for final payment when we determine that your account's Available Balance no longer has enough funds.
-We pay the item, ca Overdraft Fee s 9
+Everyday (one-time) debit card purchases ATM withdrawals Zelle® transactions We decline the debit card / Overdraft Fee ATM / Zelle® authorization. s do not apply.
+Transactions we do not decline or return, including (but not limited to): Transfers between FSB checking and savings accounts We pay the item, causing an overdraft.
+Overdraft Fees do not apply.
+FSB fees Debit card, ATM and Zelle[®] transactions that were previously authorized when your account had a positive Available Balance, but are later presented to us for final payment when we determine that your account's Available Balance no longer has enough funds.